On this page

 By open and approachable to new ideas.
 Ensure that each employee is encouraged to share new ideas.
-This can be supported in numerous ways such as specific new ideas meetings, suggestion boxes, suggestion area on the internal intranet, dedicated times and/or rooms.
+This can be supported in numerous ways such as specific new ideas, meetings, suggestion boxes, suggestion area on the internal intranet, dedicated times and/or rooms.
 Many large companies often provided allocated time for their employees to break from routine roles to inspire new thoughts – this could be an employee retreat, allocated time each day or a day out of the office.

 4. Have a process

 Ensure that there is a process which everyone understands for assessing each new idea.
 Employees will be encouraged to make suggestions and recommendations if they are confident that the idea will be appropriately considered.
-This must be supported by acknowledgment and feedback in a timely manner.
+This must be supported by acknowledgement and feedback in a timely manner.

 5. Implement quickly

 Where possible, implement ideas quickly.
 Employees will be extremely motivated to continue to share ideas, work towards the success of the idea and encourage productivity of other employees when they see that they are in fact influencing the direction of the business.